 23 Easy Ways to Make Lifelong Friends

 I mean, I doubt she sees it that way.
-She simply feels a strong pull to make friends as an adult.
-But they are all the same!
+She simply wants to make lifelong friends as an adult.

-And she inspires me to do better, as friends should do.
-I’ve been taking notes from her ever since she came with cookies to welcome us to the neighborhood.
+Plus, she inspires me to do better, as friends should do.
+Heck, I’ve been taking notes from her for years because for the rest of us mortals, making friends as an adult can be extremely intimidating.

 “Friends are the people who make you smile brighter, laugh louder, and live better.”